Tiyula itum

-Tiyula itum (English: "black soup") is a Filipino braised beef or goat soup or a stew dish which originally was made by the Tausug people.
+Tiyula itum (English: "black soup") is a Filipino braised beef or goat soup or stew originating from the Tausug people.
 The dish is characteristically black due to the unique use of charred coconut meat.

 Etymology

 The name of the dish refers to the black, gray, or greenish color of the broth which is the result of using charred coconut meat.
 It is related to the tinola and nilaga dishes of other Filipino ethnic groups.
-It is also known as tiyula Sūg ("Sulu soup") or tinolang itim (the Tagalog literal translation of tiyula itum).
+It is also known as tiyula Sūg ("Sulu soup") or tinolang itím (the Tagalog cognate of tiyula itum).

 Description

 Tiyula itum is prepared by rubbing and marinating chunks of beef in a pounded mixture of spices (pamapa) and powdered burnt coconut meat.
 It is then fried with garlic, onions, turmeric, ginger, and lengkuas.
 Once the meat is lightly browned, water is added along with additional ingredients like black pepper, lemongrass, and shallots and allowed to simmer until cooked.
 Coconut milk is sometimes added to thicken the broth.
 Other ingredients like tomatoes and siling haba chilis are also sometimes added, but they are not traditional ingredients.
 Tiyula itum is traditionally served with white rice or tamu rice cakes.

+Tiyula itum is also found in overseas Tausug communities (Suluk) in Sabah, Malaysia, and North Kalimantan, Indonesia.

 Cultural importance

 Tiyula itum is culturally important among the Tausug people and it is sometimes characterized as "food for the royalty".
-It is commonly prepared in special occasions such as weddings and during Hari Raya festivities.
+It is commonly prepared on special occasions such as weddings and Hari Raya festivities.